TYRONEMICHAEL/codility-algorithms/README.md

-# Solutions to Codility lessons in Javascript
+# Solutions to Codility Lessons written in Javascript

 A test environment for solutions to the [Codility Lessons](https://codility.com/programmers/lessons/).
 Written in Javascript together with tests and coverage.
 Have tests run